Research Projects

 PTF Condensates in Chromatin Remodeling

-The Role of Biomolecular Condensates in NGN3-Mediated Pancreatic Endocrine Differentiation
+The Role of Biomolecular Condensates in the Pancreatic Transcription Factor Network

 Klf4 as a Molecular Key: Unlocking Facultative Heterochromatin to Drive Cellular Identity Changes